How to Have the Best Valentine’s Day EverRelationships

 Consider treating your lover to a sexy massage that eases stress and sets the stage for more intense bedroom activities later in the night.
 If you indulged in a sumptuous dinner or unapologetic chocolate binge, this can be a great way to work off some calories.

 Sex is about much more than the deed itself.
 Take the opportunity to explore your partner’s body, and don’t be afraid to tell them out loud what you love about them.
 Heat things up with some warming liquid or a flavored lubricant that will taste even more delicious on your valentine’s skin.
-We can even hook you up with a free sample of Astroglide to get you started.

 Have a “50 Shades” night.